-Across 2022, we are partnering with numerous literary organisations and festivals to host a variety of events for our strand, Shaping Scotland’s Stories.
+Across 2022, we partnered with numerous literary organisations and festivals to host a variety of events for our strand, Shaping Scotland’s Stories.
 This is our celebration of not only the stories emerging from or connected to Scotland, but offering a look behind the scenes at the people and publishing processes in bringing them to life.
-Our announced events can be found below.
+Events can be found below.

 Year of Stories x Paisley Book Festival: Shaping Scotland’s Stories: From Inspiration to Publication